cewing/codefellows_f2_python/source/session03.rst

 Task 3
 ------

-Mail Room
+"Mail Room"

 You work in the mail room at a local charity.
-Part of your job is to write incredibly boring, repetetive emails thanking your donors for their generous gifts.
+Part of your job is to write incredibly boring, repetitive emails thanking your donors for their generous gifts.
 You are tired of doing this over an over again, so you've decided to let Python help you out of a jam.

 Write a small command-line script called ``mailroom.py``.
 As with Task 1, This script should be executable.
 The script should accomplish the following goals:

 * It should have a data structure that holds a list of your donors and a history of the amounts they have donated.
 This structure should be populated